wavebreaker-lucas/esg_gp_be/README-DATA.md

 ## Overview

 The ESG Data Management System is designed to handle ESG (Environmental, Social, and Governance) reporting requirements, with a specific focus on HKEX ESG reporting guidelines.
-The system uses a hierarchical structure of Categories, Forms, and Metrics to organize and collect ESG data.
+The system uses a hierarchical structure of Categories, Forms, and **polymorphic Metrics** to organize and collect ESG data.

-**Key Architectural Change (Approach B):** The system now distinguishes between raw data *inputs* (`ESGMetricSubmission`) and final *reported values* (`ReportedMetricValue`).
-For certain metrics, raw inputs are automatically aggregated to calculate the final value stored in `ReportedMetricValue`.
-This provides a clearer separation between data entry and the final figures used for reporting.
+**Key Architectural Changes:**
+- **Polymorphic Metrics:** Metrics are now defined using a base model (`BaseESGMetric`) and specific subclasses (`BasicMetric`, `TabularMetric`, `TimeSeriesMetric`, etc.) to represent different data structures and input types.
+- **Separated Submission Data:** Raw data inputs are handled via a header record (`ESGMetricSubmission`) containing common metadata, linked to specific data storage models (`BasicMetricData`, `TabularMetricRow`, `TimeSeriesDataPoint`, etc.) that hold the actual values corresponding to the polymorphic metric type.
+- **Aggregation & Reported Values:** An aggregation service processes the raw input data from the specific storage models to calculate final values, which are stored in the `ReportedMetricValue` model.
+This model now includes an aggregation `level` (e.g., Monthly, Annual) to store results at different granularities.
+- **Completion Logic:** Form and template completion status is determined by checking for the existence of the final, annual (`level='A'`) `ReportedMetricValue` records for all required metrics.

 ## Layer Support